bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 }
 ```

-When a merchant uninstalls your app from the store, the merchant removes all shipping methods and connection info for your carrier(s) from the store.
-BigCommerce will no longer be able to make quote requests and receive shipping quotes from your carrier.

 <!-- theme: info -->
 > #### Note
 > The response displays shipping quotes from lowest to highest price.

-## Including product metadata in rate requests
+#### Product metadata in rate requests

-BigCommerce passes carrier-specific product metadata to a carrier service in a rate request via product and variant metafields.
+When requesting rates, BigCommerce passes product metadata specifc to your carrier via product and variant metafields.
 This product metadata can be useful if your service depends on specific fields that are not existent on BigCommerce products or variants by default.

-To pass metadata in a rate request, the metafield must meet the following requirements:
+The metafields you receive from BigCommerce requests have the following characteristics:

-- it must be a product or variant metafield (you cannot pass category, brand, or other metafields in rate requests)
+- Are product or variant metafields (category, brand, or other metafields cannot be passed in rate requests)
-- the metafield `permission_set` must be `read` or `write`
+- Have a metafield `permission_set` of `read` or `write`
-- the metafield `namespace` must match this format: `shipping_carrier_<carrier_id>` (example: `shipping_carrier_72`)
+- Have a metafield `namespace` that matches this format: `shipping_carrier_<carrier_id>` (for example, `shipping_carrier_72`)

 The carrier registration process described in the [Sign up](#sign-up) section provides the `carrier_id`.